pg-tr/awesome-postgres/README.md

 * [SQL Tabs](http://www.sqltabs.com/) - Cross Platform Desktop Client for PostgreSQL written in JS.
 * [SQLPro for Postgres](http://macpostgresclient.com/) - Simple, powerful PostgreSQL manager for macOS (Commercial Software).
 * [Warp](http://warp.one/) - macOS desktop tool for by-example querying and data transfer from/to PostgreSQL (Commercial Software).
 * [HeidiSQL](https://www.heidisql.com/) - HeidiSQL is a useful and reliable tool designed for web developers using the popular MySQL server, Microsoft SQL databases and PostgreSQL.
-*

 ### Distributions
 * [Postgres.app](http://postgresapp.com/) - The Easiest Way to Get Started with PostgreSQL on macOS.
+* [Postgresql Installers](https://www.bigsql.org/postgresql/installers.jsp) - Downloadable binaries tested to run on Centos 6+, Ubuntu 12.04+, OSX 10.9+, Windows 7+ and Windows Server 2008+.
+* [Postgresql Installers](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) - Download the installer certified by EnterpriseDB for all supported PostgreSQL versions.

 ### CLI
 * [pgcli](https://github.com/dbcli/pgcli) - Postgres CLI with autocompletion and syntax highlighting